Please help us make the Emmett Till Memorial Project better. After you read this story, TAKE A SHORT SURVEY and let us know your thoughts! Thanks!

 The ETMC first commemorated this site in 2008, erecting a sign that claimed, unequivocally, “this is the site where Till’s body was removed from the river.”
 Within six months, the sign was stolen and thrown into the river.
 This was the first instance of what would become a repeated problem: vandalism.
 A second sign quickly replaced the first, but it was quickly filled with bullet holes.

-In 2016, NYU student Kevin Wilson happened on shot-up sign.
+In 2016, NYU student Kevin Wilson happened on the shot-up sign.
 He posted it to Facebook and, within days, the vandalism was covered by every major media outlet in the country.

 The media coverage generated intense moral outrage and a widespread demand to replace the sign.
-When the big-hearted Brooklyn sign manufacturer Lite Brite Neon volunteered to fabricate, ship, and install a new marker free of charge, the commission quickly cut down the old sign to make room for the new one.
+When the big-hearted Brooklyn sign manufacturer Lite Brite Neon volunteered to fabricate, ship, and install a new marker free of charge, the Commission quickly cut down the old sign to make room for the new one.

 But without waiting for the Lite Brite sign to be fabricated, the ETMC bought a third a sign, identical to the first two, and dedicated it on June 21, 2018.
 It lasted only 35 days before it, too, was shot.
 And then, sometime between July 27, 2018 and September 10, 2018, three Ole Miss fraternity brothers posed in front of it with guns, trophy style.
+Shortly after news of the fraternity brother's publicity stunt, the ETMC took down the third sign.

-Unlike the first three signs, the language on this sign addresses the history of vandalism directly.
+Unlike the first three signs, the language on bullet-proof sign addresses the history of vandalism directly.
 Believing that the bullet holes are part of Till’s story too, the new sign is designed to register the history of vandalism even as it resists future attempts to desecrate the site.

 The history of vandalism and activism centered on this site led ETMC founder Jerome Little to observe that Graball Landing is both a beacon of racial progress and a trenchant reminder of the progress yet to be made.